Dear reader of ADxS.org, please excuse the disruption.

 2. Symptom frequency and symptom intensity in ADHD

-The diagnosis of ADHD is not based on the presence of a specific type of symptom that is exclusive to ADHD (categorical), but on the number of symptoms that can originate from ADHD and their intensity (dimensional).2930
+ADHD is not diagnosed by the presence of a specific type of symptom that is exclusive to ADHD (categorical), but by the set of symptoms that can originate from ADHD and their intensity (dimensional).2930

 • In a collection of symptoms presented by Barkley31